 This blog will show how to handle fears that are internal.
 For instance, when you’re feeling scared but nothing has actually happened yet.
-The struggle is going on inside your own mind.

 Fear often starts with a random thought.
 In 12 step programs, there is a powerful acronym for FEAR that stands for False Evidence Appearing Real.
 This means that most of what we fear never actually happens.
 But once the fear takes over, we scare ourselves into not taking action.

 Although fear is a natural part of life, it creates problems.